 There is in Jerusalem...is there?
 John's Gospel was written after the destruction of Jerusalem in 70 AD, when much of the city was reduced to rubble, the temple burned and many of the inhabitants fled.
 Indeed, John's own departure from Jerusalem may date to that time.
 Was there still this pool there?
 Did it still have five roofed colonnades?
 Today, of course, only in an archeologist's reconstructed sense is this still there.
 But John asks us to imagine ourselves there.
 The enlightenment shut the door on imagination as a viable way to know.
-John's words of coruse were written before the Enlightenment and crossing over that barrier would have us open our imagination again.
+John's words of course were written before the Enlightenment and crossing over that barrier would have us open our imagination again.
+John asks us to imagine a day when these things were still true.